nginxinc/kubernetes-ingress/site/content/configuration/access-control.md

 ---
-title: Deploy an Access Control policy
+title: Deploy a Policy for access control
 weight: 900
 toc: true
 docs: DOCS-000
 ---

-This topic describes how to apply and update an Access Control policy with F5 NGINX Ingress Controller.

-It demonstrates this using an example application and a [VirtualServer custom resource]({{< ref "/configuration/virtualserver-and-virtualserverroute-resources.md" >}})
+This topic describes how to use F5 NGINX Ingress Controller to apply and update a Policy for access control.
+It demonstrates it using an example application and a [VirtualServer custom resource]({{< ref "/configuration/virtualserver-and-virtualserverroute-resources.md" >}}).

 ---